patbl/Skillshare.im/app/views/static/about.html.md

-Skillshare.im is a place for a place for
+Skillshare.im is a place for
 [effective altruists](http://80000hours.org/what-is-an-effective-altruist)
 to share their skills, stuff, and even couches with one another.